hollowverse-archive/architecture/originServer/originServer.md

 This is the API Gateway URL for the "API" wrapping our Lambdas.

-The API Gateway is not limited to Lambda, but for us, all that the API does is proxy requests the Lambda.
+The API Gateway is not limited to Lambda, but for us, all that the API does is proxy requests to the Lambda.

 URL paths in API Gateway can be mapped to different Lambda functions: